-ACTION: As a member of the New York State Climate Justice Working Group, WE ACT will serve as a permanent advisor to the Climate Action Council; our counsel will keep false energy solutions out of the State's implementation of the CLCPA to ensure a just transition to a renewable energy future.
+ACTION: As a member of the New York State Climate Justice Working Group, WE ACT serves as a permanent advisor to the Climate Action Council, where we work to reject false energy solutions in the State's implementation of the CLCPA to ensure a just transition to a renewable energy future.
 There is a specific focus on Section 7(3) of the CLCPA, which makes clear that the State cannot make decisions that disproportionately burden disadvantaged communities when implementing the climate law.
 WE ACT is providing leadership on ensuring the State creates sufficient guidance for implementation of Section 7(3).
 We will also promote strategies to ensure DACs receive a minimum of 35-40 percent of the benefits from emission reduction programs, as stated in the CLCPA.
 And we would like to see New York's distributed solar goal raised from 10 gigawatts by 2030 to 20 gigawatts by 2035, increasing community solar in DACs.